noteed/loading/README.md

 When quitting, a screenshot is captured as `screenshot.png`.

-A nice way to view the screenshot that mimics the behavior of the SDL window under my xmonad configration is using the following helper that uses `feh`:
+A nice way to view the screenshot that mimics the behavior of the SDL window under my xmonad configuration is using the following helper that uses `feh`:

 ```
 $ make view